dcousin3/superb/cran-comments.md

 * There were no ERRORs and no WARNINGs.

-* There was 1 NOTE: Docs folder exceeds 1 Mb: as this package is about creating plots, it is difficult to generate documentations with less than 1 Mb (that would represents only 4 to 5 examples).
+* There was 0 NOTE:

 ## Downstream dependencies